Monday, September 27, 2021

 1. Many networks of scientific and practical interest, from the WWW to the subcellular networks, are scale-free;

-2. In a random network most nodes have comparable degrees and hence hubs are forbidden.
+2. In a random network most nodes have comparable degrees and hence hubs are highly unlikely.
 Hubs are not only tolerated, but are expected in scale-free networks;

 3. The main difference between a random and a scale-free network comes in the tail of the degree distribution, representing the high-\(k\) region of \( p_k \);